sodafoundation/documentation/content/support-matrix/delfin/add-driver-support/_index.md

 Please ensure you copy the entire frontmatter including both the `---`
 {{% /notice %}}

-9) To add all the support matrix tables content, copy lines from 57 to 432 from a file content/support-matrix/delfin/add-driver-support/_index.md
+9. To add all the support matrix tables content, copy lines from 57 to 432 from the file content/support-matrix/delfin/add-driver-support/_index.md
-10) Fill appropriate driver data to support matrix tables.
+10. Fill appropriate driver data to support matrix tables.
-11) Please find below sample driver support matrix data tables with sample data for reference to fill specific driver support matrix data.
+11. Please find below sample driver support matrix data tables with sample data for reference to fill specific driver support matrix data.
+12. Raise a PR to the documentation repository

 ### Model and management software versions supported